tensordiffeq/tdq-docs/_sources/intro/install/index.md

 pip install tensordiffeq
 ```

-This will automatically install the latest stable version of Tensorflow, but does not guarantee CUDA and its affiliated dependencies
+This will automatically install the latest stable version of Tensorflow with TensorDiffEq, but does not guarantee CUDA and its affiliated dependencies
 will be installed for GPU.

+TensorDiffEq's developers develop on `tf-nightly`, meaning that the latest stable install version of Tensorflow should not provide any sort of
+version errors.
+However - if your local system (i.e. a supercomputing facility, etc.) has not upgraded to Tensorflow 2.x, more than likely TensorDiffeq
+will be unsupported.
+A version of Tensorflow > 2.0 on your local machine if you intend on executing TensorDiffEq on that machine.
+The `pip install` command
+should install all these dependencies automatically if you have administrator privileges on your machine, meaning that for most attepmting to install via
+`pip`, these concerns will not pose a problem.

 ## Installing TensorDiffEq on a GPU Enviroment